kasemka/libasm/README.md

 make
 ```

-Test the libasm functions with the provided main.c or you can write you own test:
+Test the libasm functions with the provided main.c (or you can write your own test):

 ```bash
 make test